 SPONSOR: To become an official event sponsor, please click here.

 Learn the facts about esophageal cancer

--Esophageal cancer has increased over 600% and is considered one of the fastest growing cancer in the US.
+-Esophageal cancer is one of the fastest growing cancers in the US.

 -Risk factors include: Gastroesophageal Reflux Disease (GERD, acid reflux, chronic heartburn), obesity, poor nutrition, tobacco use, excessive alcohol use, Barrett’s esophagus.